 In teams, you attempt to eliminate the competition using dye-filled gelatin paintballs.

 Dodging paintballs and hiding amid trees, you’ll feel like you’re in a Jason Bourne movie!

 One of the most epic but dangerous extreme sports, freediving sees you dive into deep water without any breathing apparatus.

 Ice climbing takes outdoor rock climbing to a whole new level.
-In this extreme sport, competitors attempt to climb ice structures, like frozen waterfalls.
+In this extreme sport, competitors attempt to climb ice structures and massive ice formations, like frozen waterfalls.

 The freezing weather and unsteady structures make this a very dangerous extreme sport.
 For many, the reward of conquering some of nature’s most vicious, icy structures is worth the risk.